European businesses: How vulnerable are we?

 Current geo-political muscle flexing by state actors (e.g. countries, and or power block) express themselves in a wide range of effect-based initiatives of which full force military confrontation is only one of the tools in the toolbox.
 A combination of overtly and covertly subversive activities will result in imploding effects on western core values and institutions like democratic orders, freedom of speech, essential services availability like gas, water, electricity, and social cohesion within countries.
 This so called Hybrid Warfare has long and short term effects and approaches.
 One of main effects is to confuse defence and security by incidents that seem to stand alone, however, they are part of a larger plan that aims to destabilise the Western countries.

-This list is not exhaustive, but it does convey the chronology and geographical collection of nations affected by attacks on Western European critical infrastructure.
+The list below is not exhaustive, but it does convey the chronology and geographical collection of nations affected by attacks on Western European critical infrastructure.

 If national critical energy or communications infrastructure was to be disrupted, a plethora of consequences could be realised, including: